 - B. Number of copies.
-A subdivider intending to submit a proposed subdivision plat for the approval of the Planning Board shall provide the Secretary of the Planning Board with ten (10) copies of the application and ten (10) copies of the subdivision plat required by Article V, § 111-20A of these regulations; the original and nine (9) true copies of all offers of dedication, cession, covenants and agreements; ten (10) prints of all construction drawings required by Article V, § 111-23B of these regulations; and two (2) copies of all approvals, applications, materials and required by Subsection D of this section, at least ten (10) days in advance of the regular monthly Planning Board meeting at which it is to be officially submitted.
+A subdivider intending to submit a proposed subdivision plat for the approval of the Planning Board shall provide the Village Clerk with six (6) copies plus a digital copy of the application and six (6) copies plus a digital copy of the subdivision plat required by Article V, § 111-20A of these regulations; the original and five (5) true copies and a digital copy of all offers of dedication, cession, covenants and agreements; six (6) prints and a digital copy of all construction drawings required by Article V, § 111-23B of these regulations; and two (2) copies of all approvals, applications, materials and required by Subsection D of this section, at least ten (10) days in advance of the regular monthly Planning Board meeting at which it is to be officially submitted.

 [Amended 3-27-01 by L.L.
 2001-04] - C. When officially submitted.
-The time of official submission of the subdivision plat shall be considered to be the date of the regular monthly meeting of the Planning Board at least ten (10) days prior to which the application for approval of the subdivision plat, complete, all data required by Article V, § 111-23 of these regulations for major subdivision plats, and all of the endorsements, approvals, applications and materials required by Subsection D of this section, have been filed with the Secretary of the Planning Board.[Amended 4-8-08 by L.L.
+The time of official submission of the subdivision plat shall be considered to be the date of the regular monthly meeting of the Planning Board at least ten (10) days prior to which the application for approval of the subdivision plat, complete, all data required by Article V, § 111-23 of these regulations for major subdivision plats, and all of the endorsements, approvals, applications and materials required by Subsection D of this section, have been filed with the Village Clerk.[Amended 4-8-08 by L.L.
 2008-02] - D. Approval of and endorsement by state and county agencies.
-Prior to official submission of the subdivision plat by the subdivider to the Planning Board, the following shall be obtained and accomplished by the subdivider: - (1) Water and sewer facility proposals contained in the subdivision plat must have been approved by the Putman County Department of Health, the New York State Department of Health (if approval by the Putnam County Department of Health is not required), the New York State Water Resources Commission and the New York State Public Service Commission, as applicable, in accordance with applicable law, and such approvals shall be properly endorsed on all copies of the subdivision plat.
+Prior to official submission of the subdivision plat by the subdivider to the Planning Board, the following shall be obtained and accomplished by the subdivider: - (1) Water and sewer facility proposals contained in the subdivision plat must have been approved by the Putman County Department of Health, the New York State Department of Health (if approval by the Putnam County Department of Health is not required), the New York State Water Resources Commission, the New York State Public Service Commission, as applicable, in accordance with applicable law, and such approvals shall be properly endorsed on all copies of the subdivision plat.
 A copy of all applications, along with supporting data, information and material filed with the agencies named in this Subsection D (l), shall accompany the application submitted to the Planning Board.